Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception

+Here, $y(k)$ is the output at time step $k$, $u(k)$ is the input, $a_i$ and $b_j$ are the parameters to be estimated, and $e(k)$ is the prediction error.
+The simplicity of the ARX model lies in its straightforward linear relationship and ease of implementation, where the model parameters are estimated by solving a basic least-squares linear regression problem (for more details, see\cite{haberle2023mimo}).

-Given the collected input/output data, we can apply parametric\footnote{\textit{Parametric} (i.e., model-based) system identification techniques directly identify an explicit system representation (e.g., a transfer function) and are not to be confused with \textit{parametric} (i.e., parameter-dependent) transfer functions.} system identification techniques as in \cite{haberle2023mimo} to obtain an accurate estimate of the small-signal grid dynamic equivalent $G(s)$ (see \cref{sec:case_studies} for examples).
-One may alternatively choose to first identify the grid impedance in other coordinates and then transform to polar coordinates as in \eqref{eq:G} \cite{yang2019comparison,wang2017unified}. \begin{remark} \fontdimen2\font=0.6ex If the converter system has a small capacity compared to the power grid, it can only locally identify a ``partial'' grid equivalent in its vicinity, while the rest of the grid appears as an infinite bus.
+Notice that in practical scenarios, measurement and process noise (e.g., external disturbances, inaccurate measurement devices) may be present during the grid dynamic equivalent identification.
+However, if the noise levels are not excessively high and a sufficient amount of data is collected, parametric system identification methods (especially PEM methods with a high-degree-of-freedom error model) can generally handle such noise and ensure that it only has minor impacts on the identification accuracy \cite{ljung2022system}.
+Larger noise levels, in turn, may necessitate special adjustments to the system identification methods\cite{ljung2022system,soderstrom2018errors}, which are out of the scope of this paper.
+For the practical setups in this work, however, the noise level is typically acceptable. \begin{remark} \fontdimen2\font=0.6ex One may alternatively choose to first identify the grid impedance in other coordinates and then transform to polar coordinates as in \eqref{eq:G} \cite{yang2019comparison,wang2017unified}. \end{remark} \begin{remark} \fontdimen2\font=0.6ex If the converter system has a small capacity compared to the power grid, it can only locally identify a ``partial'' grid equivalent in its vicinity, while the rest of the grid appears as an infinite bus.
 If so, the converter can only affect the grid dynamics during ancillary services provision in this vicinity. \end{remark}